 The Fall semester has officially begun and for this month’s student feature we are spotlighting Zachary Leong, a third-year Industrial Design student at Pratt Institute.
 This past summer Zachary studied in the Furniture Design Certificate Program at Pratt’s School of Continuing and Professional Studies.
 As a local to the tri-state area, Zachary was born in New York City and raised just across the Hudson River in the suburbs of New Jersey.
 Although he spent most of his life growing up in New Jersey, he considers both NYC and Jersey home.
 Currently Zachary lives in Brooklyn where he does everything from exploring the city to designing in the classroom with his girlfriend, a fellow Pratt student.
 Tune in below to learn more about Zachary’s journey as a Pratt student and his budding career in the art and design world.

 Pratt SCPS: Where do you draw your inspiration from?

-Pratt SCPS: What motivated you to pursue a career in digital design?
+Pratt SCPS: What motivated you to pursue a career in art or design?